 Ecosystem restoration, through habitat enhancement is a complex process, but often there are immediate, measurable results.
 The regeneration and re-establishment of native vegetation takes decades but is faster where seed sources exist.
 The colonisation of created wetland habitats by wildlife can occur within a matter of months; establishment of sustainable fisheries takes longer.
 We have seen the beginnings of a recovery of remnant native vegetation at Home Creek (in wet areas and along stream banks), aided by restoration plantings.
 The colonisation by macrophytes, inanga, eels and bullies in some of the original whitebait habitat enhancement ponds was rapid, as was the colonization of the "Whitehead", "McCulloch" and "Inder" wetlands at the same locality.
 The expansion of bird life into new habitats at Rakatu (early 2000's) was rapid and permanent.
-The new Papatotara wetlands are already providing valuable habitat for many bird species and Short and Long Fin Eel.
+Likewise, the Papatotara wetlands rapidly provided valuable habitat for many bird species and Short and Long Fin Eel.
+Similar rapid colonisation of new smaller 1-2 ha open water habitats has been observed with waterfowl and wading species being some of the first to utilise new habitats.